-In this paper we present ISSH (Iterative Spaced Seed Hashing), an iterative algorithm that combines multiple previous hashes in order to maximize the re-use of already computed hash values.
-The average speedup of ISSH with respect to the standard computation of hash values is in range of [3.5x-7x], depending on spaced seed density and reads length.
+In this article we present ISSH, an iterative algorithm that combines multiple previous hashes to maximize the reuse of already computed hash values.
+The average speedup of ISSH with respect to the standard computation of hash values is in range of $[3.5 \times -7 \times]$, depending on spaced seed density and reads length.
 In all experiments ISSH outperforms previously proposed algorithms.
 Possible directions of research are the combination of multiple spaced seeds and the investigation of global optimization schemes.